gklabs/gklabs.github.io/wedding.markdown

 ## Our Story in lazy Q&A

-* Where did you guys meet?
+* **Where did you guys meet?**

-We met in college and took some same classes :)
+We met in college and took same classes :)

 * **What is the maplai/abbaayi and ponnu/ammayi doing ?**

 Giridhar graduated his Masters in Operations Research from George Mason University and is currently pursuing his final year of Ph.D. in Medical Informatics there.
 Haritha graduated her masters in Data Analytics Engineering from Mason and is currently a Senior Consultant at CGI.
 They are located in the DMV area in east coast, USA.

 * **What are their interests?**

 Both Haritha and Giridhar like going out to play sports and 'try' to hit the gym.
 Both of them like to play games on their PC (League of Legends, It takes Two, COD are some of their favorites) and watch movies every now and then.
 We are almost caught up the the new twitch meta

 ## Gallery